Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 The Family Visa

-A U.S. citizen or green card holder (permanent resident) can petition and sponsor certain family members that are already living in the United States and want to adjust their status in the United States.
-Another U.S. citizen can petition on behalf of family members that live in their home country.
+A U.S. citizen or green card holder (permanent resident) can petition and sponsor certain family members who are already living in the United States and want to adjust their status in the United States.
+Another U.S. citizen can petition on behalf of family members who live in their home country.

 United States Citizen Petitioners

-U.S. citizen can petition their immediate relatives so long that they are at least 21 years old.
+U.S. citizens can petition their immediate relatives as long as they are at least 21 years old.
 The benefit of a U.S. citizen filing for their immediate family member is that there is no waiting in line for a visa.
-The USICS will begin to process the application when they receive it.
+U.S. Citizenship and Immigration Services (USCIS) will begin to process the application when they receive it.

 Immediate relatives include: